A Fine Old Clay Temple Tile depicting the Deity Ganesh West Bengal India 13th-16th Century

 This beautiful old clay votive architectural tile was from Rajshahi District Bengal Province in India, it was purchased in the 1960s in Bangladesh.
 Depicting the deity Ganesh in Paharpur Style.

-In India’s, West Bengal they made a speciality of terracotta temples, with the sculpted decoration from the same material as the main brick construction.
+In India’s, West Bengal they made a specialty of terracotta temples, with sculpted decoration from the same material as the main brick construction.

 Terracotta tiles have a long history in many parts of the world.
-Many ancient and traditional architectural styles included more elaborate sculptural elements than the plain roof tiles, such as Chinese Imperial roof decoration and the antefix of western classical architecture.
+Many ancient and traditional architectural styles included more elaborate sculptural elements than plain roof tiles, such as Chinese Imperial roof decoration and the antefix of Western classical architecture.

 The soft colour on this artwork adds a lot to its presence.
 It’s in good condition except for a couple of very small chips as clearly seen in the photo just under the left knee and it does not disturb the balance of the artwork.